 One of the most devastating effects of plastic pollution is the leakage of plastics into our water bodies.
 It is important to differentiate between industrial, home and marine compost for the same reason.
 Most of the commercial compostable materials are certified as only industrial compostable, and hence they need to be composed in a central industrial composting plant.
 Landfilling or disposal in water bodies is harmful for environment.

 The following table shows some of the reputed global agencies, standards followed by them and logo provided by them for an approved industrial compostable product, which one should look for on the packaging of a product which is claimed to be compostable.

 - An industrial compostable material will not degrade when it is simply dumped in landfills.
 The process of composting requires an industrial composting facility, which includes the compost material to be maintained at a temperature of around 60C and presence of certain micro-organisms for a duration of 90 days.
 Only then will the compost be created and can be used for agriculture.

 - Lack of awareness of end-users on segregation and disposal methods while using compostable products makes this a mammoth segregation and infrastructure challenge.

-- Compost material under anaerobic conditions (in landfills) is known to produce methane gas which is a greenhouse gas.
-Unless methane is captured and put to use this is not an environment friendly process.
+- Compost material under anaerobic conditions (in landfills) is known to produce green house gases such as methane.
+Unless these green house gases are captured and put to use this is not entirely an environment friendly process.